lyon-fnal/devenv/README.md

 Finally `devenv_cvmfs_vnc:sl6` makes a long lived container that mounts CVMFS and then runs VNC, giving you a full linux desktop experience.
 This can be useful for running linux GUI applications.
 VNC tends to be **much** faster than running graphics applications from forwarded X windows.
 You can also run openGL applications in VNC (though docker does not have access to your GPU, so it will be software 3D rendering).

+Note that only `devenv:sl7` and `devenv_cvmfs:sl7` are defined for Scientific Linux 7.

-### I still don't know which image to use
+## 7.1.
+I still don't know which image to use

 Use `devenv_cvmfs:sl6` for a long lived container that mounts CVMFS itself.

-## Running the containers with `docker-compose`
+# 8. Running the containers with `docker-compose`

 To run the containers with `docker run` would require many, many options to the command to set up the container correctly.
 It is much easier to run the container from [docker-compose](https://docs.docker.com/compose), which stores the configuration in a file.
 You may also run the container as a service (this is important for running VNC and using CLion).

-### Setting up `docker-compose`
+## 8.1.
+Setting up `docker-compose`

 You are likely wanting to run the container for a development purpose.
 Make a directory on your Mac for a development area.
 For example, I may choose `/Users/lyon/Development/gm2/laserCalib`.
 In that directory, make a `docker` sub-directory.

 Now copy the `docker-compose.yml-TEMPLATE` file from this repository.
 You may either check out the repository or download the file directly from [here](https://github.com/lyon-fnal/devenv/tree/master/compose).

-Follow the instructions in the comments and replace the parts of the template.
+Follow the instructions in the comments at the top of the file and replace the parts of the template.
 There are some notes to uncomment certain parts if you plan to use CLion for the Mac (see [here](clion-mac.md)).
 You can do that now or later after setting things up (again, see below).

-### Notes about `docker-compose`
+## 8.2.
+Notes about `docker-compose`
 Docker compose works like `vagrant`. `docker-compose` commands will look in the current directory for the `docker-compose.yml` configuration file.
 This can be quite convenient.
 If you would rather operate out of a different directory, you can always add the `-f FILE` option and give the location of the file.
 For example,
 ```bash
 docker-compose -f ../docker/docker-compose.yml ...   # if you aren't in the directory with the docker-compose.yml file